Dnomyar/php-rate-limiter/README.md

 # Low budget rate limiter

 This is a low budget rate limiter.
-Low budget because it uses the file system as a repository: it does not require another other tool.
+Low budget because it does not require any additional tool to work.
+It uses the file system as a repository.
 It can be used to protect a public form from bots or limit by user.

+The current implementation allows to atomically update the bucket.
+If another request is trying to update the save bucket at the same it will throw an Exception.

 ## Usage